Hamezii/gim-descent/README.md

 # Gim
 Gim Descent is a turn-based roguelike dungeon-crawler.
-The aim  is to fight through a dungeon and defeat a boss on floor 12.
+The aim  is to fight through a dungeon and defeat a boss at the bottom of the dungeon.

 An executable for this game is available at the link to itch.io!